-The purpose of this policy and presedure is to previde alse: Purpose of The purpose of this policy and procedure is to provide clear document: information about our maternity provisions.
+Purpose of document: The purpose of this policy and procedure is to provide clear information about our maternity provisions.
 Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
-Review: This document will be reviewed in 2024 at Annual Meeting) unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Review: This document will be reviewed in 2025 at Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
 Documents replaced or superseded by this document: This subsumes policy from PCD027 (Paternity Leave).
 This document supports (enter Standards and Legislation: Key related documents: PCD011 Health and Safety Policy Financial Implications: This document has no financial implications for the Billinghay Parish Council.
 Key word search